 7. Do Not Smoke (Or Vape!)

-It almost goes without saying, but smoking increases the risk of developing heart disease by damaging the lining of the arteries, which leads to build up of fatty materials and narrow arteries.
+It almost goes without saying, but smoking increases the risk of developing heart disease by damaging the lining of the arteries, which leads to the build-up of fatty materials and narrow arteries.
 Additionally, the carbon monoxide in tobacco smoke reduces the amount of oxygen in the blood and changes the chemistry of your blood.
 This causes plaque to build up in the arteries, which can create blood clots and lead to a heart attack or a stroke.
 Vaping is also a culprit, and recent studies show negative effects in the cardiovascular system.
 “There are so many chemicals in them, and they’ve even found formaldehyde,” says Higgins.
 “Anytime you have [something] heated or burned, it always creates additional chemicals that are not healthy for the body.
 [Vaping, in particular, can be] mixed in with so many different things, including nicotine.”

 Sleep is essential for a healthy heart.
 Although the research on why exactly sleep affects the heart is still emerging, studies have found that too little sleep causes disruptions in important bodily functions such as glucose metabolism, blood pressure and inflammation.
 “We know sleep affects not just mental performance throughout the day, but also physical performance,” says Higgins.
 “If you don’t know your sleep balance, get an activity tracker.”
 Plus, there are apps like Sleep Cycle, Pillow and SleepScore, which tell you how much quality sleep you are getting.